katerinaelsasser/film_review_database/README.md

-# FRATES - Data Centric Development
+# FRATES - Data Centric Development Project

-FRATES is a website that is created for users to find films and to review them.
+FRATES is a website created for movie lovers to find movies to watch and to also leave a review for movies so other users of the website can see what others think of the movie.
+The aim of the website should hold data of of movies/reviews as well as being easy to use and to add to the database.

-This project is a website database full of information about films.
-Users of this website can browser information about these films and also can add reviews to the films.
+Users of the website can browser information about these movies/reviews and also can add reviews to the movies.
-External Users must be able to find films and the site owner must be able to earn money on each film purchased.
+The site owner must be able to adjust data that is shown on the website easily.
+Meaning if they see reviews/movies that they don't want on the website, they can easily remove if needed.
+As well as this, they must be able to edit movie information if there is an error in the cluser of infomation.

 ## UX
 ### Surface